WISCONSIN EMPLOYEE RELOCATION COUNCIL, INC

 membership rights resides with Company Membership.

 A member shall be deemed to be in good standing if all dues are paid and the member continues to meet the

 qualifications stated in Sections 1 A and B. A Member shall be deemed to have paid all dues if not more than

 Section 5.
 Membership Tenure

-The membership term is a two (2) year term from January 1st through December 31st of the following year.
+The membership term is a one (1) year term from January 1st through December 31st of each year.

 Section 6.
 Voting Rights

 Each Membership Company is entitled to vote via proxy of presence at the business meeting without regard to

 the number of representatives it has in theWiERC.
 Only one representative per Membership Company shall